Decoding Git Guidebook For Developers: Introduction To Git's Code

 - Merge changes from different branches

-Baby Git could be thought of as a first rudimentary version of Git.
+Git's original version could be thought of as a first rudimentary version of Git.
 Although much less sophisticated and convenient than its grown-up version, Baby Git nevertheless encapsulates the core ideas behind modern-day Git.
-Figure 1.3 illustrates the origins of Baby Git.
-Moreover, a primary motivation behind Baby Git was to be efficient in implementing these repository functionalities, and it did so by implementing data deflation (compression) and the use of a cryptographic hash function called SHA-1 to map data to hash values or message digests.
-This data deflation and hashing is the central concept that underlies the algorithms used in Baby Git.
+Figure 1.3 illustrates the origins of Git.
+Moreover, a primary motivation behind Git was to be efficient in implementing these repository functionalities, and it did so by implementing data deflation (compression) and the use of a cryptographic hash function called SHA-1 to map data to hash values or message digests.
+This data deflation and hashing is the central concept that underlies the algorithms used in Git.

-Baby Git is written in the C programming language and consists of about 1,000 lines of code and a total of 7 commands, and they actually work.
-The simplicity and 'smallness' of the code make Baby Git the perfect codebase for curious developers to study in order to learn how the code works.
+Git's original version is written in the C programming language and consists of about 1,000 lines of code and a total of 7 commands, and they actually work.
+The simplicity and 'smallness' of the code make Git's original version the perfect codebase for curious developers to study in order to learn how the code works.
 The fact that arguably the most popular and important tool for collaborative software development in the history of the coding world is simple enough for a novice developer to understand directly from its initial code is really an amazing thing.

-The goals of this Baby Git guidebook are twofold:
+The goals of this Decoding Git guidebook are twofold:

-- It aims to introduce the reader to the concepts and components behind a Baby Git repository and the Baby Git commands, and to provide a tutorial of how these commands are used in practice.
+- It aims to introduce the reader to the concepts and components behind a Git's original repository and the original Git commands, and to provide a tutorial of how these commands are used in practice.

-- It aims to use Baby Git as a tool for exploring the underpinnings of the Git versioning system.
+- It aims to use Git's original version as a tool for exploring the underpinnings of the Git versioning system.
 By exploring the concepts and implementation behind this rudimentary program, it is hoped that the reader will gain insights into how a much larger application like Git is programmed at conception.

 This manual is divided roughly along these lines into two parts.
-Part I is a general user guide to Baby Git, comprising Chapters 1 through 4.
-In Chapter 2, we discuss the general concepts and components of Baby Git.
-In Chapter 3, we provide a guide for installing Baby Git in a local machine.
-And in Chapter 4, we provide a tutorial for using the 7 Baby Git commands.
+Part I is a general user guide to Git's original version, comprising Chapters 1 through 4.
+In Chapter 2, we discuss the general concepts and components of Git's original version.
+In Chapter 3, we provide a guide for installing Git's original version in a local machine.
+And in Chapter 4, we provide a tutorial for using the 7 original Git commands.

-Part II of this manual, consisting of Chapters 5 through 13, delves into the actual Baby Git code.
-Each of the 7 Baby Git commands is discussed in detail in its own chapter and we look under the hood at the more salient parts of the command's underlying C code.
+Part II of this manual, consisting of Chapters 5 through 13, delves into the actual Git code.
+Each of the 7 original Git commands is discussed in detail in its own chapter and we look under the hood at the more salient parts of the command's underlying C code.

 This guidebook is targeting readers who have some experience using the Git application and who are interested in knowing more about its origins, underlying concepts, and how it is implemented at the code level.
 Some programming experience would be an advantage but not necessary.
 Readers with no programming experience, for example, might be more interested in Part I of this manual.
 These are, of course, not requirements of the reader, and an innate curiosity about how things work might be sufficient reason for perusing this guidebook.

-The reader can download the Baby Git package that accompanies this guidebook from either of these links:
+The reader can download the Git package that accompanies this guidebook from either of these links: